SummaryRead the full fact sheet

 - cigarette smoking.

-Tests for diabetes include a fasting blood sugar level test, which measures the amount of glucose in your blood after you have fasted (haven’t eaten for a while).
+Tests for include a fasting blood sugar level test, which measures the amount of glucose in your blood after you have fasted (haven’t eaten for a while).
 Depending on your risk level, you may need to be tested annually or once every three years.
 Be advised by your doctor.